jhu-dvrk/dvrk-readthedocs/docs/pages/setup/estop.rst

 Each controller box contains one or two connectors to support a "safety chain".
-The basic concept is that the safety chain must be unbroken (i.e., electrically closed) for the motor power supplies in all of the connected controller boxes to be enabled.
+The basic concept is that the safety chain must be unbroken (i.e., electrically closed) for the motor power supplies in all of connected controller boxes to be enabled.
 If any device on the safety chain breaks electrical continuity, then all motor power supplies in all connected controller boxes are disabled.
 Devices in the safety chain include manually operated switches, such as the